-1. This is the Special Rapporteur's fourth report submitted to the General Assembly in accordance with Human Rights Council resolution 32/32.

-2. In this report, the Special Rapporteur addresses the environment essential to the realization of the rights to freedom of peaceful assembly and association in the context of labour, and highlights laws, practices and systemic issues that violate these rights.1 The Special Rapporteur notes that labour rights are workers' human rights.2 Freedom of peaceful assembly and association are foundational rights precisely because they are essential to human dignity, economic empowerment, sustainable development and democracy.
-They are the gateway to all other rights; without them, all other human and civil rights are in jeopardy.

-3. States are obligated under international law to respect, protect and fulfil workers' rights to freedom of peaceful assembly and of association.
-These obligations include both positive and negative duties.
-Moreover, States are obliged to uphold these rights "both within their national jurisdiction and when they act at the international arena, whether individually, bilaterally or multilaterally."3

-4. In many cases, States fail to protect or enforce these fundamental rights and often do not create an enabling environment for even the minimum exercise of those rights, disenfranchising millions of workers.
-This exacerbates global inequality, poverty, violence, child and forced labour, and directly contributes to problems such as human trafficking and slavery.
-This report takes into account the impact of globalisation on the enjoyment of the rights of disenfranchised workers, including the roles played by global governance processes, States, employers and other relevant stakeholders in respecting, protecting and fulfilling these rights.

-5. This report also provides recommendations on how States can promote improved respect for workers' assembly and association rights, thereby strengthening the rule of law, including workers' access to justice, while reducing inequality, poverty and disenfranchisement.
-The recommendations are based on international human and labour rights standards and instruments, and were developed in consultation with civil society, human rights, women's rights, States and labour rights organisations.

-6. In preparing for this report, the Special Rapporteur convened an expert meeting on 5 and 6 May 2016 in Diani, Kenya.
-He benefited greatly from the discussions and would like to sincerely thank the Solidarity Center and the International Center for Not-For-Profit Law (ICNL) for co-organising the event, as well as all the participants for their contributions.
-He further wishes to thank those who shared their experiences through other means, such as responding to his questionnaire.
-The Special Rapporteur also took into account relevant elements of work available within the United Nations system.4
+- 1. The present report is the fourth report of the Special Rapporteur submitted to the General Assembly in accordance with Human Rights Council resolution 32/32. - 2.
+In this report, the Special Rapporteur addresses the environment essential to the realization of the rights to freedom of peaceful assembly and of association in the context of labour, and highlights laws, practices and systemic issues that violate those rights.
+The Special Rapporteur notes that labour rights are workers' human rights.
+Freedom of peaceful assembly and association are foundational rights precisely because they are essential to human dignity, economic empowerment, sustainable development and democracy.
+They are the gateway to all other rights; without them, all other human and civil rights are in jeopardy. - 3.
+States are obligated under international law to respect, protect and fulfil workers' rights to freedom of peaceful assembly and of association.
+Those obligations include both positive and negative duties.
+Moreover, States are obliged to uphold those rights both "within their national jurisdiction and when they act at the international arena, whether individually, bilaterally or multilaterally" (see A/69/365, para.
+16). - 4.
+In many cases, States fail to protect or enforce those fundamental rights and often do not create an enabling environment for even the minimum exercise of those rights, disenfranchising millions of workers.
+That exacerbates global inequality, poverty, violence and child and forced labour, and directly contributes to problems such as human trafficking and slavery.
+This report takes into account the impact of globalization on the enjoyment of the rights of disenfranchised workers, including the roles played by global governance processes, States, employers and other relevant stakeholders in respecting, protecting and fulfilling those rights. - 5.
+This report also provides recommendations on how States can promote improved respect for workers' assembly and association rights, thereby strengthening the rule of law, including workers' access to justice, while reducing inequality, poverty and disenfranchisement.
+The recommendations are based on international human and labour rights standards and instruments, and were developed in consultation with civil society, human rights, women's rights, States and labour rights organizations. - 6.
+In preparing for this report, the Special Rapporteur convened an expert meeting on 5 and 6 May 2016 in Diani, Kenya.
+He benefited greatly from the discussions, and expresses his gratitude to the Solidarity Center and the International Centre for Not For Profit Law for co-organizing the event, and all the participants for their contributions.
+He further expresses appreciation to those who

-1 The Special Rapporteur is conscious of the language in paragraph (g) of Human Rights Council Resolution 15/21 - which established his mandate - advising against the duplication of work already conducted by the International Labour Organization and its specialized supervisory mechanisms.
-The broader right to freedom of association, however, unequivocally applies in the workplace and there can be no serious discussion of association and assembly rights globally without considering the challenges surrounding workers enjoyment of their rights.
+&lt;sup>1 The Special Rapporteur is conscious of the language in paragraph 5 (g) of Human Rights Council resolution 15/21, which established his mandate, advising against the duplication of work already conducted by the International Labour Organization and its specialized supervisory mechanisms.
+The broader right to freedom of association, however, unequivocally applies in the workplace and there can be no serious discussion of association and assembly rights globally without considering the challenges surrounding workers' enjoyment of their rights.

-2 For purposes of this report, the Special Rapporteur uses the term 'worker' in its broadest possible context.
+&lt;sup>2 For the purpose of this report, the Special Rapporteur uses the term "worker" in its broadest possible context.